-The best way to connect at Calvary Wallingford is through our Community Groups.
-Regular involvement in a weekly Community Group and in the Sunday gathering is Calvary Wallingford's path for a Christian's growth.
-Also subscribe to our newsletter for weekly encouragement and information.
+The best way to connect at Calvary Wallingford is through our Home Groups.
+Regular involvement in a weekly Home Group and in the Sunday gathering is Calvary Wallingford's path for a Christian's growth.

-Therefore we set aside time to spend with one another during our community group semesters.
-But that doesn't mean it comes easy.
-Through working at fellowship we remember we are in Christ together.
+Therefore we set aside time to spend with one another during the week.
+That doesn't mean it comes easy.
+Because we are in Christ we work at fellowship.

 When Jesus said "by this all men will know that you are my disciples, if you have love for one another" (John 13:35), he knew that his death and resurrection would eliminate animosity and open up fellowship in an unprecedented way.
 Because of this new relationship all boundaries that separate people are now removed in Christ (Ephesians 2:13-16).
 We join together to participate in Christ's mission, and one of the highest forms of fellowship is providing for one another's needs.